Medical alert systems have embraced the digital age.

-- Actual GPS or not?: Some of the systems we looked at said they utilized GPS but they actually used a cell phone signal to extrapolate a client’s location.
-This method isn’t as efficient, and it requires a good cell signal which you may not have in a rural area or at the far end of a development.
+- Actual GPS or Not?: Some of the systems we looked at said they utilized GPS, but they actually used a cell phone signal to extrapolate a client’s location.
+This method isn’t as efficient, and it requires a good cell signal which you may not have in a rural area or at the far end of development.
 Systems that use cellular data and GPS simultaneously offer better results.

 Who’s Doing the Monitoring?

 Many medical alert system providers offer professional monitoring, much like a home security system.